 Reuse.
-Oil-based paint was sold or given away in the United States it its original labeled containers without any alteration of the container contents.
+Oil-based paint was sold or given away in original labeled containers without any alteration of the container contents.

 Energy Recovery.
-Oil-based paint was processed for energy recovery at a waste-to-energy facility and/or cement kiln.
+Oil-based paint was blended into a fuel for energy recovery.

 Incineration.
-Oil-based paint was incinerated.
+Oil-based paint was used as a fuel in the incineration process.